“Your reign ends here, Lufas!”

 A Wild Last Boss Appeared! (野生のラスボスが現れた！, Yasei no Rasu Bosu ga Arawareta!) is a web novel, light novel series and manga written by Firehead (炎頭 [ファイヤーヘッド], Faiyāheddo).

-Without warning, a high school student suddenly finds himself in the living, breathing body of Ruphas Mafahl, a character that he played on an MMORPG, summoned to the real-life world of Midgard by those who were trying to summon a hero.
-Ruphas flies to her old home base and finds Dina, a mysterious young woman who claims to be her advisor.
+Without warning, a high school student suddenly finds himself in the living, breathing body of his game avatar, Lufas Maphaahl, in the actual world of Midgard by those who were trying to summon a hero.
+She flies to her old home base and finds Dina, a mysterious young woman who claims to be her advisor.

-Two of the surviving Heroes are found to be wallowing in despair, deeply regretting their victory over Ruphas.
+Two of the surviving Heroes are found to be wallowing in despair, deeply regretting their victory over Lufas.
 Before that fateful battle, their minds were gradually filled with irrational hatred, fear and envy, only for those feelings to inexplicably disappear afterwards.
 The black-winged flugel eventually meets the Demon King, who tells her that the goddess Alovenus is playing a pernicious game of balance in the world of Midgard, preventing any one faction from establishing dominance.
-It’s possible that the goddess saw Ruphas as a threat and subtly influenced the Seven Heroes to fight her despite the fact that she was the only being the demons feared, thus allowing the conflict and suffering to continue.
+The goddess saw Lufas as a threat and subtly influenced the Seven Heroes to fight her despite the fact that she was the only being the demons feared, thus allowing the conflict and suffering to continue.
 Even now, it’s likely that Alovenus holds an insidious sway over all.

-Meanwhile, Ruphas’ summoners have succeeded in summoning a hero from modern day Japan, commanding him to defeat both the Black-Winged Overlord and the Demon King.
+Meanwhile, Lufas’ summoners have succeeded in summoning a hero from modern day Japan, commanding him to defeat both the Black-Winged Overlord and the Demon King.
 It is also revealed that Dina has been less than forthcoming about her true identity and intentions.
-Since a human soul now inhabits Ruphas’ body, where is her real soul now?
+Since a human soul now inhabits Lufas’ body, where is her real soul now?

-Ruphas Mafahl, a flugel, the one-time Overlord of Midgard and a former male Japanese high school student.
+Lufas Maphaahl, a flugel, the one-time Overlord of Midgard and a former male Japanese high school student.
 Proud, charismatic, honorable and assertive, she has a hidden gentle side and encourages others to fight for what they believe in.
-Ruphas is seen as many things by the various peoples of Midgard: hero, villain, savior, tyrant, conqueror and much more.
-The human soul within Ruphas gradually uncovers more of her memories, gaining access to more of the Overlord’s former abilities and power.
-Such memories include those from Ruphas’ childhood, during which she was cruelly abused by her own father and the other children for her black wings, which are considered a grave sin among white-winged flugels.
+Lufas is seen as many things by the various peoples of Midgard: hero, villain, savior, tyrant, conqueror and much more.
+As the human soul within her gradually uncovers more of her memories, she gains access to more her former abilities and power.
+Such memories include those from Lufas’ childhood, during which she was cruelly abused by her own father and the other children for her black wings, which are considered a sign of grave sin among white-winged flugels.

-At Level 1,000 and with god-like attributes, Ruphas is one of the most powerful people on Midgard, comparable to and feared by the Demon King himself.
+At Level 1,000 and with god-like attributes, Lufas is one of the most powerful people on Midgard, comparable to and feared by the Demon King himself, who claims that this isn’t even half of her power in the past!
 Like other flugels, she has a long lifespan (over 1,000 years) and the natural ability to intimidate others, including monsters, into submission with her voice alone.
-In Ruphas’ case, she could intimidate entire armies!
-Among other things, Ruphas is a monarch, a general, a warrior, an alchemist, a mage and a monster tamer.
-Eventually, she rediscovers her unique ability to create golden apples, items that give their eater an artificial boost in power (experience points in game terms).
+In Lufas’ case, she could terrify entire armies!
+Among other things, Lufas is a monarch, a general, a warrior, an alchemist, a mage and a monster tamer.
+Eventually, she accidentally rediscovers her unique ability to create golden apples, items that give their eater an artificial boost in power (experience points in game terms).

-Dina, Ruphas’ enigmatic half-elf advisor.
-Although seemingly humble, helpful and unassuming, she is much more cunning than she appears to be.
-In Exgate Online, “Dina” was a background decoration for Rupha’s home base.
-This identity is adopted by a mysterious woman who was once a beta test player for Exgate Online.
-She also sometimes takes the identity of Venus, one of an elite group of demons, the Seven Luminaries.
-Despite knowing all this, Ruphas keeps her around.
+Dina, Lufas’ enigmatic half-elf advisor.
+Although seemingly humble, helpful and unassuming, she is much more cunning and secretive than she appears to be.
+In Exgate Online, “Dina” was a background decoration for Lufas’ home base.
+This identity is adopted by a mysterious woman who claims to have once been a beta test player for Exgate Online.
+She also sometimes takes the identity of Venus, one of the Seven Luminaries, an elite group of demons.
+Despite knowing all this, Lufas keeps her around.
 Secretly a Level 1,000 character, Dina is particularly skilled in teleportation and mind manipulation magic.
 Curiously, Alovenus is the only other known being who can manipulate minds…

 Sei Minamijuuji (南十字 瀬衣, Minamijūji Sei), a 17-year old former Japanese high school student and a summoned hero.
 Like many classic isekai heroes, he is brave, humble and virtuous.
-His biggest hero is his father, a police officer who taught him the importance of not only helping others but also doing the right thing even when everyone else disagrees.
-After he witnesses a conversation between Ruphas and the Demon King about how the goddess Alovenus is manipulating the entire world, Sei begins to have doubts that Ruphas is the evil monster she is reputed to be.
-Although currently a rather weak fighter, especially compared to Ruphas and her allies, Sei is thought to have the potential to become extremely powerful in the near future.
+His role model is his father, a police officer who taught him the importance of not only helping others but also doing the right thing even when everyone else disagrees.
+After he witnesses a conversation between Lufas and the Demon King about how the goddess Alovenus is manipulating the entire world, Sei begins to have doubts that the Black-Winged Overlord is the evil monster she is reputed to be.
+Although currently a rather weak fighter, especially compared to Lufas and her allies, Sei is believed to have the potential to become extremely powerful in the near future.

-There’s quite a few mysteries in this story that we’d love to have answers for, such as why the goddess is harming the world, why much of Ruphas’ memories are missing and what Dina really is.
+There’s quite a few mysteries in this story that we’d love to have answers for, such as why the goddess is harming the world, why much of Lufas’ memories are missing and who Dina really is.

 In the end, the moral behind this story is about doing the right thing, especially when others try to convince you otherwise.
 If everyone was jumping off a cliff, would you go too?